17 queer-owned restaurants in Toronto

 The Diners Corner

 Ackee and saltfish, jerk salmon and rasta pasta are all on menu at this Jamaican restaurant.
-While they wait to get back to indoor dining (pre-Panini this spot is casual and cute with DJs and candlelite dining!)
-A truly unique queer-owned west Indian spot you can consider ordering from.
+A truly unique queer-owned west Indian spot open for weekend brunch, lunch and dinner.

 Diners corner website